The Prison in Twelve Landscapes: Eastern Kentucky – Economic Reliance

 Eastern Kentucky is used in the documentary to reveal the economic reliance communities and small towns have on prisons and other institutions.
 Small towns such as Wheelwright, Kentucky, have a small economy that is strongly dependent on bigger corporations to provide jobs.
 The town was established around the Elkorn Coal Company who found coal reserves in the area.
 Once the area was depleted of resources, the company fled and disrupted the economic state through the amount of jobs lost.
 With the opening of the Southeast State Correctional Complex, residents are forced to rely on the prison for employment.

 Detroit, Michigan

 This section of the film is a unique vignette that appears twice in the documentary juxtaposed to each other.
-In its first appearance it shows the redevelopment Detroit has had through investments, disinvestments, and policing in response to the past urban unrest by showing Detroit’s revitalized financial district.
+In its first appearance it shows the redevelopment Detroit has had through investments, disinvestments, and policing in response to the past urban unrest by showing Detroit's revitalized financial district.

 Detroit, Michigan makes its second appearance as the 8th vignette as well presented in the film, taking place in 1967.
-Through the usage of clips and videography from 1967 Detroit, Michigan, Brett Story references the civil unrest during the War on Crime era during President Lyndon B. Johnson’s and Richard M. Nixon's administration.
+Through the usage of clips and videography from 1967 Detroit, Michigan, Brett Story references the civil unrest during the War on Crime era during President Lyndon B. Johnson's and Richard Nixon's administration.
 This vignette promotes the historical context that links how political responses and societal reactions counteracted and influenced each other that fed into the mass incarceration dilemma in the United States.